rinta-toyoda/minecraft-server/README.md

-# Hosting minecraft server with docker and ngrok
+# Hosting minecraft server with docker and ngrok on Ubuntu pc
 Easy way to host a minecraft server using ngrok and docker on linux pc for free.

 ## Requirements